irynaby/ios_training/README.md

-ios_trainig
+ios_training
 ===========

-This rep for the IOStrainig
+This rep for the IOS training